Outdoor & Urban Adventures in Denver

 Hike and Bike at Red Rocks Park

-Red Rocks Park & Amphitheatre is known the world over for its summer concert series, but during the day, it makes for a gorgeous hiking and biking destination.
-The Trading Post Trail is 1.4 miles in length, and goes through spectacular rock formations, valleys and a natural meadow.
-Some of the terrain is rough, so hiking boots/ shoes are recommended.
-Also, hikers should be prepared for adverse weather conditions as the weather can change very quickly.
-If mountain biking is your pleasure, the Red Rocks Trail, which starts at the lower north lot is just the ticket.
-The trail splits with one segment going north to connect to Jefferson County's Matthews-Winters park and the other segment goes east to connect to the Dakota Ridge Trail.
-The Red Rocks Trail continues on to Matthews-Winters, creating a dramatic 6-mile loop.
+Red Rocks Park & Amphitheatre is known the world over for its summer concert series, but during the day, it's a gorgeous hiking and biking destination.
+The Trading Post Trail is 1.4 miles long and winds through spectacular rock formations, valleys and a natural meadow.
+Some of the terrain is rough, so hiking boots/shoes are recommended.
+Also, hikers should be prepared for adverse weather conditions, as the weather can change very quickly.
+If mountain biking is your pleasure, the Red Rocks Trail, which starts at the Lower North Lot, is just the ticket.
+The trail splits, with one segment going north to connect to Jefferson County's Matthews/Winters Park and the other heading east to connect to the Dakota Ridge Trail.

 See Large Carnivores at Wild Animal Sanctuary

-Lions, Tigers and Bears, Oh My!
-Visit the Wild Animal Sanctuary, a 320-acre rescue and educational facility, located just 30 miles outside of Denver, where more than 300 large carnivores roam free.
-One of the only places in America where you can see lion prides and groups of other carnivores living in natural habitats.
+Lions and tigers and bears — oh my!
+Visit The Wild Animal Sanctuary, a 720-acre rescue and educational facility, located just 30 miles outside of Denver, where more than 300 large carnivores roam free.
+It's one of the only places in America where you can see lions, wolves and other large carnivores living in natural habitats.

-Just 10 minutes from downtown Denver, the Rocky Mountain Arsenal Wildlife Refuge is a massive re-vegetation effort to restore the land to native shortgrass prairie habitat.
-More than 330 species of wildlife including bison, deer, and burrowing owls live here seasonally or year-round.
-Outdoor activities here include birdwatching (majestic bald eagles are regular visitors), fishing, and viewing the amazing bison herd.
+Just 10 minutes from Downtown Denver, the Rocky Mountain Arsenal National Wildlife Refuge is a massive revegetation effort to restore the land to native shortgrass prairie habitat.
+More than 330 species of wildlife, including bison, deer, burrowing owls and endangered black-footed ferrets, live here seasonally or year-round.
+Outdoor activities include birdwatching (majestic bald eagles are regular visitors), fishing, hiking and viewing the amazing bison herd.

 Take a Hot Air Balloon Ride

 You've never really seen the Rocky Mountains until you've seen them from a hot air balloon.
-Enjoy spectacular views of the majestic Rocky Mountains as you float high above the the Front Range.
-There are several options, including Fair Wind Hot Air Balloon Flights & Rides in Boulder and Adventures Out West in Colorado Springs.
+Enjoy spectacular views of the majestic Rockies as you float high above the the Front Range.
+There are several options, including Fair Winds Hot Air Balloon Flights & Rides in Boulder and Adventures Out West in Colorado Springs.